2011–12 Rangers F.C. season: Overview

 Rangers' European adventure began in the middle of the final week of July, where Rangers were defeated by underdogs Malmö 1–0 at home and Rangers crashed out of the Champions League with a bad tempered 1–1 draw in Sweden in which both Steven Whittaker and Madjid Bougherra were both given their marching orders, and ultimately relegating the Gers to the Europa League play-off round, where they faced Slovenian team NK Maribor.
-In cup competitions the club fair no better, a third round defeat to First Division side Falkirk in the League Cup and a fifth round exit at home at the hands of Dundee United.
+In cup competitions the club fair no better, a third round defeat to First Division side Falkirk in the League Cup and a fifth round exit at home at the hands of Dundee United in the Scottish Cup.

 On 13 February 2012, Rangers filed legal papers at the Court of Session giving notice of their intention to appoint administrators.
 Rangers officially entered administration on the following day, appointing London-based financial advisers Duff & Phelps as administrators.
 Rangers entered administration over an alleged non-payment of £9m in PAYE and VAT taxes to HM Revenue and Customs.
 On entering administration, the team was docked ten points by the SPL, a move regarded as 'effectively ending' its 2012 championship challenge.
 A failure then to submit accounts for 2011 meant the club was not granted a licence to play in European football in season 2012–13.
 In April it was revealed that the club's total debts could be as high as £134m.

 On 13 May it was revealed that Whyte sold his controlling interest in The Rangers Football Club Plc for £2 to a consortium led by Charles Green.
 Green offered the creditors a settlement, in the form of a company voluntary arrangement (CVA), in an attempt to exit administration.
 On 12 June 2012, it emerged that HMRC would reject the CVA put forward by Green.
 Green's takeover of the club depended on the CVA being accepted by HMRC, which would have seen only £8.5m of the total debt repaid.
 The formal rejection of the CVA, two days later, meant that the Rangers Football Club Plc entered the liquidation process and the club would have to reform with new corporate ownership.
 The oldco's assets, including Rangers F.C., Ibrox Stadium and Rangers Training Centre, were sold to Sevco 5088 Ltd, a consortium led by Green, in a deal worth £5.5m.